Skip to content

 Texas’ Theft Laws

-Theft is discussed in detail in Chapter 7, Title 31 of the state penal code.
+Theft is covered in detail in Chapter 7, Title 31 of the state penal code.

 The Texas criminal code discusses the different categories of theft and how theft offenses are graded.